JarbasHiveMind/HiveMind-community-docs/docs/12_hive.md

 {'msg_type': 'bus', 'payload': {'type': 'mycroft.skill.handler.complete', 'data': {'name': 'JokingSkill.handle_general_joke'}, 'context': {'source': 'HiveMind', 'destination': 'tcp4:127.0.0.1:52772', 'platform': 'HiveMessageBusClientV0.0.1', 'peer': 'tcp4:127.0.0.1:52772', 'client_name': 'HiveMindV0.7'}}, 'route': [], 'node': None, 'source_peer': 'tcp4:0.0.0.0:5678'}
 ```

+##### Secret Bus Messages

+bus messages may also be encrypted with a node [public_key](https://jarbashivemind.github.io/HiveMind-community-docs/03_pairing/#the-identity-file), this is usually done in `ESCALATE` or `PROPAGATE` payloads.
+It ensures intermediate nodes are unable to read the message contents

+A encrypted BUS message is a regular bus message, but has the type `"hive.identity_encrypted"` and data `{"ciphertext": "XXXXXXX"}`

+Where `"ciphertext"` can only be decoded by the target Node, not by any intermediary

+When a message needs to be sent securely, it is encrypted using the recipient node's public PGP key.
+This ensures that only the intended recipient, who possesses the corresponding private PGP key, can decrypt the message.

+After encryption, the message is signed with the sender's private PGP key.
+This provides authentication and integrity, ensuring that the message has not been tampered with and confirming the sender's identity.

+Upon receiving an encrypted message, the recipient node attempts to decrypt it using its private PGP key.
+If successful, the message payload is then processed and emitted internally.

+the target node public key needs to be known beforehand if you want to send secret messages

 #### Shared Bus

 `SHARED_BUS` is single hop and flows from `slave -> master`